 Members of the CSA Technical Committee on Agricultural Machinery meet twice a year to review standards.

 CASA created Speak Up For Safer Equipment — an online reporting tool — to support primary producers who have concerns about agricultural equipment manufactured within the last five years.
-CASA will assess your concern and bring it up with the Canadian Standards Association Technical Committee on Agricultural Machinery.
+If you believe that the design of your equipment is dangerous or doesn’t meet safety standards, CASA will assess your concern and either address the manufacturer or bring your concern up with the Canadian Standards Association Technical Committee on Agricultural Machinery.

 What Concerns Do We Handle?

-- Concerns related to the safety of operators and or bystanders while agricultural equipment is utilized for the production of primary agricultural products.
+- Concerns related to the occupational safety and health of operators and or bystanders while agricultural equipment is utilized for the production of primary agricultural products.

 What Concerns Don’t We Handle?